lite-xl/lite-xl.github.io/docs/developer-guide/classes-and-objects.md

 !!! note
-    Some methods here will be written differently than in the source code.
-    This is to clarify how the methods _should_ be called.
+    Some methods here will be written differently than in the source code to illustrate how the methods _should_ be called.

 ## Creating classes